davidpots/playsongnotes/_lessons/28 [Neil Young] Out on the Weekend.md

 ---
 layout: song

-title: Guitar lesson for "Out on the Weekend" by Neil Young -- playsongnotes.com
+title: '"Out on the Weekend" by Neil Young'
 song_title:  Out on the Weekend
 artist: Neil Young
 year: 1972